Zsailer/python-for-scientists/docs/_pages/environments.rst

 3. `Creating a TensorFlow Environment`_
 4. `Creating and using a Development Environment`_

+You may be wondering:

+  `What is a virtual environment?`_

+  `Why would you want a virtual environment?`_

 .. _`Default Conda Environment`:

 1. Default Conda Environment